aquasecurity/aqua-helm/codesec-agent/README.md

 - Mandatory Aqua account credentials
 - Mandatory Integration credentials
 - Optional SSL credentials for Environments that are using CA and certificates
-- Optional Http/s Proxy specification with prefence for what calls to proxy "outbound" or "inbound" or "both"
+- Optional Http/s Proxy specification with no_proxy prefence to exclude specific domains from proxy

 ---